by Vicki Hildner | University Communications

 “It’s a step in the right direction for school pride,” said Nytes.
 “I think the people who come to see us are not so much people who love hockey but just people who love to support their school.”

-By day, Brooke Fitzpatrick is a senior human resources consultant in the university’s Employment Services office.
-But in her spare time, she is coach of the women’s club volleyball team, teaching skills she learned as a collegiate volleyball competitor.
+By day, Brooke Fitzpatrick is a senior human resources consultant in the university’s campus HR office, but in her spare time, she is coach of the women’s club volleyball team, teaching skills she learned as a collegiate volleyball competitor.

 “Team sports changed who I am,” she said.
 “It just gives you more confidence and enables you to connect with people, which is so important in any job.”